 1. Celebrate Your Space

-On World Mental Health Day, LMB recognise that the concept of health and wellbeing is not limited to simply exercise, diet, or ‘that’ endorphin spike we receive when our crush hits ‘like’ on our profile photo.
+During Mental Health Awareness week, LMB recognise that the concept of health and wellbeing is not limited to simply exercise, diet, or ‘that’ endorphin spike we receive when our crush hits ‘like’ on our profile photo.
 Far more than that, in addition to our physical health, the house we live in plays a HUGE part in the way we interact.
 With impending lockdowns and uncertainty plaguing our culture, renovation is sweeping the nation with extra space at the forefront of the UK’s operation.
 Even a home’s ceiling height has a huge influence, with phycological studies showing that people who live in buildings with higher ceilings and prominent lighting are not only more creative, but far more engaged during social gatherings.
 So, before you begin to snore the next time you are visited by your Mother in law, let us raise the wall and feel ten feet tall!

 2. Relationship Breather

 Whether you need an extra five minutes in the ‘man cave’, the Mrs has placed you in ‘doghouse’- or you’re arguing over the television remote again- for generations, no matter how unified a family may be, ‘extra space for an hour or ten’ is considered to be a healthy, harmless and sometimes a necessary process to a happy home.